French School of Manila

 The Lycée Français de Manille (French School of Manila) is an international school in Parañaque, Metro Manila, Philippines.
+Offering the curriculum and learning culture of France, it is open to students of all nations and languages.
+According to its pedagogical programme, LFM offers an education based on the values of world citizenship.

-It is located on the European International School (formerly Eurocampus) in Better Living, Parañaque, Metro Manila, Philippines.
+It is located on the joint campus of European International School (also called Eurocampus) in Better Living, Parañaque, Metro Manila, Philippines.
+Their partner school is the German European School Manila (GESM).